 - Seaman or anyone else boarding or exiting the ship should exercise extreme caution.

 - Always check to make sure ropes or some means of security are in place to prevent the gangway from moving too much or falling.

 - Make sure the handrails are competent to hold the weight of a person because they are not for show and will be needed.

-The Lambert Firm has a team of attorneys who are experienced in fighting for victims of maritime injuries including gangway injuries.
-If you or a loved one has suffered from gangway injuries or any other maritime injury, call The Lambert Firm today for a free case evaluation.
+The Lambert Firm has a team of experienced maritime accident attorneys who fight for victims of maritime injuries including gangway injuries.
+If you or a loved one has suffered an injury while boarding or disembarking a vessel, call The Lambert Firm today for a free consultation with a Jones Act lawyer.